djaus2/Soft-ata/README.md

   - Also can send raw msg commands eg **240 0 9 0** to pause.
     - 240 = Sensor(Telemetry) 9 = pause 10=continue.
     - Further details, take last/latest post [here](https://davidjones.sportronics.com.au/cats/softata/)
+  - Can also send raw C2D msg commands to actuator (Servo)
+    - eg ```242 0 5 0 1 90``` to move servo to 90 degress.
+    - Need to init servo first though.
 ## About.

 The Pico app runs as a TCPIP Service taking commands, running them and returning the result to the client.